NusayerHassan/NusayerHassan.github.io/_pages/about.md

 ## Awards & Achievements

+• **2020 CAPWIC Scholarship**, to attend and present research work in the ACM Capital Region Celebration of Women in Computing
 • **Student Travel Grant by Computing Research Association-Women (CRA-W)**, USA for participating in CRA-W Grad Cohort Workshop 2020.
 • **GHCI Student Scholarship, Travel Grant** to attend Grace Hopper Celebration of Women in Computing (GHCI), Bangalore, India, December 2015.
 • **Top Ten Undergraduate Thesis Poster Award**, Dept. of CSE, BUET